joelnewcom/joelnewcom.github.io/_tools-frameworks/postman/postman.md

 ## Environments
-You can create environments and chose one for a test-run, regardless on which level you are (request, folder or collection) I would create a environment for each server.
+You can create environments and chose one for a test-run, regardless on which level you are (request, folder or collection) I would create an environment for each server.

 ## Variables
 Variables can have 5 different scopes.
 The lower defined variable will override the more global defined ones.